Available works range between $ 2,000 and $ 12,000.

-"Poitras, a pioneering First Nations artist is a painter to be reckoned with, equally at home with fine figure work and gestural; impressionism and abstraction; freely collaging a mix of styles and materials to give her work a mix of the historic and the thoroughly contemporary." – Murray Whyte, Toronto Star visual arts critic, 2015
+"Poitras, a pioneering First Nations artist is a painter to be reckoned with, equally at home with fine figure work and gestural; impressionism and abstraction; freely collaging a mix of styles and materials to give her work a mix of the historic and the thoroughly contemporary." – Murray Whyte, Toronto Star, 2015

 "I could draw anything I wanted, and no one seemed to mind.
 There I was in heaven, not knowing that someday that same little girl would grow up and still be drawing pictures, visions, shaman." – Jane Ash Poitras, 2011

 Dr. Jane Ash Poitras, C.M., B.Sc., B.F.A., M.F.A., B.A.(Hon), LL.D., D.Litt., RCA is a celebrated Canadian artist of Cree descent.
 Born in Fort Chipewyan, Alberta, Poitras has significantly influenced the development of a new visual vocabulary for Indigenous perspectives on contemporary art.
 Her unique style combines representational strategies of postmodern art—collage, layering, overpainting and incorporation of found objects—with a deep commitment to the politics and issues common to Indigenous peoples.
 Poitras' art works are held by public galleries and museums across Canada including: The National Gallery of Canada, the Canadian Museum of History, the ROM, the AGO and the McMichael.